ipfs-cluster/ipfs-cluster-website/content/documentation/guides/troubleshooting.md

 * `dial attempt failed: context deadline exceeded`: this means that the address is not reachable or that the wrong secret is being used.
 * `dial backoff`: same as above.
 * `dial attempt failed: incoming message was too large`: this probably means that your cluster peers are not sharing the same secret.
-* `version not supported`: this means that your nodes are running different versions of `ipfs-cluster-service`.
+* `version not supported`: this means that your nodes are running on incompatible versions.